 Nederland is also on the scenic Peak to Peak Scenic Byway that links Estes Park to the I-70 near Black Hawk.
 This byway is always a beautiful drive but it is spectacular in fall.

-Where to Stay in Nederland: There aren’t in hotels in Ned but there are some great vacation homes.
-Stay at this peaceful two-bedroom retreat with panoramic views, this cozy dual-level apartment, this studio suite with a hot tub and mountain views, or this rustic 100-year-old cabin up the road in Eldora.
+Where to Stay in Nederland: There aren’t any hotels in Ned but there are some great vacation homes.
+Stay at this peaceful two-bedroom retreat with panoramic views, this cozy dual-level apartment, or this studio suite with a hot tub and mountain views.

-Where to Eat in Nederland: Crosscut Pizzeria and Taphouse for the best pizza in town, Salto Coffee Works for coffee and tea drinks and cafe fare, Kathmandu Restaurant for very decent Nepalese and Indian dishes.
+Where to Eat in Nederland: Crosscut Pizzeria and Taphouse for the best pizza in town if not the whole of Colorado, Salto Coffee Works for coffee and tea drinks and cafe fare, Kathmandu Restaurant for very decent Nepalese and Indian dishes.